Teoneag/jarvis_2/lib/skills/to_do/README.md

 - calendar should show interval, not only dates

 ## Done
+- refactor
+  - make ctrl q work: just wrap the child of shortcut in focus with autofocus
 - show ok instead of add and cancell
 - subtasks
   - solve empty subtask